melrodbos/melrodbos1.github.io/about/cascading-style-sheets.md

   - The declaration will always sit inside the curly braces `{ }`.
   - It consists of a property name followed by a colon, which is then followed by a value.
   - The following image from [Team Treehouse blog](http://blog.teamtreehouse.com/getting-started-with-css-part-1) shows a CSS rule:

   ![Alt text](http://blog.teamtreehouse.com/wp-content/uploads/2012/10/css-rule.jpg)

+*Note: Each CSS rule can have as many properties as needed and each property will apply to the elements that the selector applies to.*

 #### Properties
 - What are properties?